SillyVoices/CatalogMainScript/README.md

 # I am getting older sadly so one day I will quit this game for real

-Maintaining this script is one of my hobbies, so they will be frequent updates.
+Maintaining this script is one of my hobbies, so there will be frequent updates.

 # My rant